wendlers/pyscmpd/README.md

 Quick Install Instructions
 --------------------------

-The following instructions describe in short, how to install "pyscmpd" on a raspberry pi with freshly installed raspian.
+The following instructions describe in short, how to install "pyscmpd" on a Raspberry Pi with freshly installed Raspian.
 For more detailed setup instructions see the next chapter.

 __Note:__ perform the following steps as user "pi".

-*1) Install missing debian packages*
+*1) Install missing Debian packages*

 	sudo apt-get install git python-setuptools python-gst0.10 gstreamer0.10-plugins-base gstreamer0.10-plugins-good gstreamer0.10-plugins-bad gstreamer0.10-plugins-ugly gstreamer0.10-alsa jackd ncmpcpp